storybookjs/aem/README.md

 ### Libraries

 * `@storybook/aem` - an application that provides Storybook support for Adobe Experience Manager(AEM)
-* `@storybook/aem-cli` - a cli tool that helps build out your storybook stories and much more absed on your AEM componentry and much more
+* `@storybook/aem-cli` - a cli tool that helps build out your storybook stories and much more based on your AEM componentry and much more

 ### Technologies